 Paragraph 5 of the EITI Regulation establishes the following procedure and composition of the MSG: "The King shall appoint a group whose task will be to oversee and evaluate the execution of these regulations.
 The group shall be composed of at least 5 representatives from companies, organisations and government agencies, as well as individuals with specialised knowledge, who have an interest in transparency of payments to the state linked to the oil industry.
 An alternate can be appointed for each representative.
 Representatives and alternates are named for a two-year period.
-The group is led by the representative of the Ministry [of Oil].
+The group is led by the representative of the Ministry [of Petroleum and EnergyQil].
 The Ministry is the secretary for the group".
 The Terms of Reference for the MSG add that "each group recommends who should represent them."
-38

 The current MSG was appointed by the King on 20 June 2014 for a two-year period.
 It includes two government representatives and their alternates (Ministry of Petroleum and Energy and Ministry of Finance), three representatives from the companies and their alternates (the industry organisation Norwegian Oil Industry Association (OLF), Statoil and representatives of the International Oil Companies, ExxonMobil and Chevron), and four representatives from civil society (Transparency International, PWYP Norway and WWF Norway, KFUK-KFUM and the unions, IndustriEnergi and Fagforbundet).
 Minutes of the meeting held in December 2015 show that MSG members were reminded to start the process to recommend any changes to the existing composition of the MSG as the two-year term would finalise in June.
-Following the deadline, a letter was issued from the Ministry of Petroleum and Energy to MSG members informing them that in the absence of new nominations by the constituencies, the tenure of the https://lovdata.no/dokument/SF/forskrift/2009-06-26-856.
+Following the deadline, a letter was issued from the Ministry of Petroleum and Energy to MSG members informing them that in the absence of new nominations by the constituencies, the tenure of the MSG would be extended through 2016.
+The letter urged constituencies to use this time to recommend who should represent them in a new MSG.